hmazhar/hamelot.io/posts/gams_multibody.md

 #### Discretized Impulse-Velocity Form

 Here the equations are similar, but the lagrange multipliers become reaction impulses rather than forces.
 Also stabilization terms are added for both the contacts and the joints that correct for penetrations.
+The relaxation term can be thought of as a "tilting" function that makes the lagrange multipliers perpendicular to the friction cone.
 <div>
  \begin{align}